'The perfect bedside crib for anyone happy to pay a little extra for several handy features that Moses baskets and other bedside cribs don't have.'

 We asked new mum Grace Holliday to put the Mamas and Papas Lua bedside crib to the test with her six-week-old baby girl.

-The Mamas & Papas Lua bedside crib made it into our lineup of the best Moses baskets because it has all the appeal of a traditional Moses basket – with some clever extra functionality to help make naps and night-time with a newborn a little bit easier.
+The Mamas & Papas Lua bedside crib made it into our lineup of the best Moses baskets because it has all the appeal of a traditional Moses basket - with some clever extra functionality to help make naps and night-time with your baby that little bit easier.